CLASSES

 Course Attributes: Humanities Requirement

-PST 3105 - Ethical Theories
+PHIL 3105 - Ethical Theories

 Surveys traditional ethical theories of value, obligation, and rights and applies these theories to contemporary social problems such as abortion, euthanasia, poverty and distributional equity, and environmental problems.